 - Permitted Industrial Users that Discharge to POTWs in Connecticut

-Proposed Issuance of the General Permit for the Discharge of Wastewaters from Significant Industrial Users (SIU)
+Issuance of the General Permit for the Discharge of Wastewaters from Significant Industrial Users (SIU GP)

-The proposed Significant Industrial User GP (SIU GP) will authorize discharges from Significant Industrial Users (as defined in the general permit) of metal finishing wastewater, process, or non-process wastewater to a Publicly Owned Treatment Works (POTWs) either via the sanitary sewer or a properly licensed transporter.
-The SIU GP will have an effective date of October 31, 2020, and an expiration date of October 30, 2025.
-For all registrants, the General Permit Registration Form for the Discharge of Wastewaters from Significant Industrial Users (DEEP-WPED-REG-029) shall be submitted for review and approval.
-The registration form and instructions for new discharges under the proposed SIU GP will be available on this page in the future.
+The Significant Industrial User GP (SIU GP) authorizes discharges from Significant Industrial Users (as defined in the general permit) of metal finishing wastewater, process wastewater, or non-process wastewater to a Publicly Owned Treatment Works (POTW) either via the sanitary sewer or a properly licensed transporter.
+The SIU GP, Registration Form, and Instructions are available on the DEEP Permits and Licenses webpage.

 Issuance of the General Permit for the Discharge of Groundwater Remediation Wastewater (Groundwater Remediation GP)